 - Develop written procedures to meet service modifications and physical distancing requirements.

 - Provide hand sanitizer at all entrances for staff and guests (assuming supply availability).

-- Post signage (entrance & interior) requiring guests wear cloth face coverings when arriving, leaving, or visiting the restroom.
+- Post signage (entrance & interior) requiring guests wear cloth face coverings when not eating or drinking.

-- Place tables far enough apart so each occupied chair is a minimum of 6 feet away from guests at adjacent tables.
-If 6 feet is not feasible, there must be a physical barrier or wall separating booths or tables.
+- Place tables far enough apart so each occupied table is a minimum of six feet away from adjacent tables.

 - Minimize the number of staff serving a table; consider one staff person taking a table’s order, serving beverages/food/utensils, taking payment, etc.

-- Clean and disinfect frequently touched non-food contact surfaces every hour using an EPA registered product effective against COVID-19.
+- Clean and disinfect frequently touched non-food contact surfaces every hour using an EPA-registered product effective against coronavirus.
 Follow label directions.

 - Condiments (ketchup, soy sauce, etc.) must be single use or disinfected after each dining group.

 - Clean and disinfect dining area touchpoints, such as chair backs, condiments, and touchpads after each dining group.

 Name of Facility Address Person in Charge Date